Arab League condemns Hezbollah's role in Syria

 But Egyptian Foreign Minister Mohamed Kamel Amr said Assad would have no role in that government.

 "The transitional council will have full powers.
-This means Assad has no role ... all his authorities will be transferred to the transitional authority, including defense and security," he told the news conference.
+This means Assad has no role ... all his authorities will be transferred to the transitional authority, including defence and security," he told the news conference.

 (Reporting by Shaimaa Fayed and Tom Perry; Editing by Kevin Liffey)